MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/power-bi-dynamic-report-subscriptions.md

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

 Dynamic per recipient subscriptions are designed to simplify distributing a personalized copy of a report to each recipient of an email subscription.
-You define which view of the report an individual receives by specifying which fiters are applied to their version of the report.
+You define which view of the report an individual receives by specifying which filters are applied to their version of the report.

 Dynamic per recipient subscriptions are available for paginated reports and for Power BI reports.
 This article pertains to Power BI reports.
 To learn about dynamic subscriptions for paginated reports, see [Dynamic per recipient subscriptions for paginated reports](dynamic-subscriptions.md).